Introduction to Model-Based Derivative-Free Optimization: Optimization for Noisy Problems

 A more widely studied setting for stochastic optimization is where stochastic gradient estimates, $\bx \mapsto \grad_{\bx} f(\bx,\omega)$ are available, which is the core of many algorithms for training machine learning models \cite{Bottou2018}.
 We also note that stricter assumptions about the distribution of $f(\bx,\omega)$, e.g.~bounds on higher-order moments, can yield tighter bounds on $|\overline{f}_N(\bx,\omega) - f(\bx)|$ than Chebyshev's inequality (e.g.~Hoeffding's or Bernstein's inequality), see \cite{Boucheron2013}.

 \algref{alg_storm} was introduced in \cite{Chen2018}, where almost-sure convergence of $\|\grad f(\bx_k)\|$ to zero was shown, and the worst-case complexity analysis shown here was originally given in \cite{Blanchet2019}.
 The work \cite{Blanchet2019} also includes an extension of \algref{alg_storm} that converges to second-order critical points, with suitable worst-case complexity bounds.
+This approach has been extended to constrained problems via stochastic SQP methods (primarily aimed at the stochastic gradient setting but also applicable to \renaming{MBDFO}) in \cite{Fang2024,Fang2026complexity,Fang2026}.
 Adaptive sample averaging can improve performance, where the number of samples $N$ is chosen dynamically at every evaluation point, based on the sample standard deviation and $\Delta_k$, to ensure that the current estimate $\overline{f}_N(\bx,\omega)$ is sufficiently accurate \cite{Shashaani2018,Ha2024}.
-The sample complexity (i.e.~total number of stochastic oracle calls) of stochastic IBO algorithms can be reduced under stronger assumptions on the stochastic oracle, such as bounds on tail probabilities \cite{Rinaldi2024} or the availability of common random numbers \cite{Ha2024a}.
+The sample complexity (i.e.~total number of stochastic oracle calls) of stochastic \renaming{MBDFO} algorithms can be reduced under stronger assumptions on the stochastic oracle, such as bounds on tail probabilities \cite{Rinaldi2024} or the availability of common random numbers \cite{Ha2024a}.

-Instead of constructing interpolation models using averaged estimates $\overline{f}_N(\bx,\omega)$ for large $N$, an alternative is to use regression models (i.e.~$N=1$ but with very large $p$), based on the interpolation theory from \cite{Conn2008,Conn2009} and discussed briefly in \secref{sec_min_frob}.
+Instead of constructing interpolation models using averaged estimates $\overline{f}_N(\bx,\omega)$ for large $N$, an alternative is to use regression models (i.e.~$N=1$ but with very large $p$), based on the interpolation theory from \cite{Conn2008,Conn2009,Billups2013} and discussed briefly in \secref{sec_min_frob}.
 In this case, the almost-sure convergence of $\|\grad f(\bx_k)\|$ to zero is shown in \cite{Larson2016}.
 Regression models are useful for both deterministic and stochastic noise (unlike sample averaging), but sample averaging allows for more accurate estimates $f_k^0,f_k^s$ for deciding whether to accept a step or not.
 Radial basis function models can also cope with large numbers of interpolation points $p$, and hence construct regression-type models suitable for noisy problems \cite{Augustin2017}.
 Error bounds for linear regression models as the number of points $p\to\infty$, relevant for problems with stochastic noise, are derived in \cite{Hare2023}.}